-Red versions were often worn by soldiers to heal wounds and stop blood flow.
+Red - Red versions were often worn by soldiers to heal wounds and stop blood flow.
 They were also said to promote true love, warn of danger by changing color, and protect the wearer’s home from fire and lightning.

-Yellow versions were thought to stimulate energy.
+Yellow - Yellow versions were thought to stimulate energy.
 Check out Grandma’s jewelry box for yellow-green and mid-green stones ... it could be a garnet.
 These hues are mostly found in antique jewelry.

-Mothers in medieval Europe used to hang green garnets above their baby’s cradle for good health and sweet dreams.
+Green - Mothers in medieval Europe used to hang green garnets above their baby’s cradle for good health and sweet dreams.
 Green gemstones were also said to bring prosperity, calm the nerves, and protect wearers from emotional stress.

 Pink - The lighter, sparkling bright pinks can resemble pink sapphires.
 They were believed to attract romance and cure broken hearts.

 Celebrating your second wedding anniversary?
-Give the gift of the #2 anniversary gemstone.
+Give the gift of the 2nd year anniversary gemstone.